Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 }
 ~~~

-## Guide to using the Signature SDK in SWIFT
+## Guide to using the Wacom Ink SDK for signature in SWIFT
 ---

 Swift’s compatibility with Objective-C allows you to use the Wacom Signature-SDK directly from Swift code with a minimal amount of configuration.